Department of Classics

 - Visiting Instructor, Westminster College in Fulton, MO, Classics Philosophy and Religion, 2005, 2008-09, 2012-15

-- Book In Preparation.
+- Accepted.
 The Queen and Her Question: Arete and the Odyssey’s Poetics of Interrogation.
+Oxford University Press.

 - 2017.
 “Structure as Sēma: Structural and Liminal Middles in the Odyssey.”
 Yearbook of Ancient Greek Epic, 1:5-45.
 Brill.

 - 2015.
 With John Miles Foley.
 "The Epic Cycle and Oral Tradition."
 In The Greek Epic Cycle and its Ancient Reception: A Companion.
 Ed. by Marco Fantuzzi and Christos Tsagalis.
 Cambridge: Cambridge University Press. pp. 78-95.